ChocoCooper/cloudstream-repo/README.md

 ## ⭐ Support
 If you find these extensions useful, consider giving the repository a ⭐ on GitHub.

-#### Disclaimer: This repository is not affiliated with or endorsed by the official CloudStream project.

 ## ⚖️ DMCA Disclaimer
 We hereby issue this notice to clarify that these extensions function similarly to a standard web browser by fetching video files from the internet.

-- **No content is hosted by this repository or Cloudstream.**
+- **No content is hosted by this repository or CloudStream.**
 - Any content accessed is hosted by third-party websites.
 - Users are solely responsible for their usage and must comply with their local laws.

-If you believe content is violating copyright laws, please contact the **actual file hosts**, **not** the developers of this repository or the Cloudstream 3 app.
+If you believe content is violating copyright laws, please contact the **actual file hosts**, **not** the developers of this repository or the CloudStream project.